biurad/php-annotations/README.md

 }
 ```

-> **NB:** If you are on PHP 8 and wishes to use attributes only, please avoid using `spiral/attributes` package for best performance.
-Contributing why this library is not shipped with `spiral/attributes` package.
+> **NB:** If you are on PHP 8 and wishes to use attributes only, please avoid using `spiral/attributes` package for best performance contributing to why this library is not shipped with `spiral/attributes` package.

 ## 📓 Documentation